 Labels are used to differentiate resources present in a single namespace.
 The attributes are defined by key or value pairs.
 Labels are used for mapping organization structures over Kubernetes objects.
 It can describe the environment, release state, app tier, or identification of customers.
 It prevents the hard linking of objects.

 Annotations are used for adding arbitrary unidentified baggage or metadata to objects.
 It is used as a declarative configuration tooling.

 Get Software Engineering degrees from the World’s top Universities.
 Earn Executive PG Programs, Advanced Certificate Programs, or Masters Programs to fast-track your career.

 The technology of Kubernetes is developing fast, and it is a cost-effective solution for the future.
 It offers great stability to applications.

 All the basic concepts of Kubernetes architecture and Kubernetes components are explained in this article.

-If you’re interested to learn more about kubernetes, big data, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Kubernetes, big data, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.